Architectural Drawing For Beginners Short Course

 The course will cover a variety of different types of drawing including plans, elevations, sections, details, axonometric - all drawn by hand.

 You will begin with carrying out surveys and research, then learn how to analyse your investigations.

-An individual project will be developed by the end of the course which could be used to begin a portfolio for applying to study architecture.
+By the end of the course you will have developed you technical drawing skills.
+The drawings that you make could be used to begin a portfolio for applying to study architecture.

 Who should take this course?

-The course is aimed at all those interested in a future career in architecture, those who are new to the discipline and students who need a refresher in a creative and pleasant environment.
+The course is aimed at those interested in a future career in architecture, as well as those new to discipline and those who need a refresher week in a creative environment.

 Entry requirements: None